aformusatii/ai-music-manager/README.md

 - `AI_PROVIDER`, `AI_API_KEY`, and `AI_MODEL` configure the LLM that drives the multi-attempt YouTube search (currently OpenAI only).
 - `AI_YT_MAX_ATTEMPTS` caps how many tool-driven searches the agent will execute per track (defaults to `3`).
 - `AI_YT_SYSTEM_PROMPT` lets you override the default system instructions that steer the YouTube search agent.
+- `YOUTUBE_DIRECT_MAX_ITEMS` caps how many entries from a single playlist/Mix URL are enqueued when using the Direct YouTube Download page (defaults to `50`).

 ## Installation